the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [4.9.4] TBD =

+* Tweak - Keep track of whether the current request was authorized by the Promoter connector [117668]

 = [4.9.3.2] 2019-03-14 =

 * Fix - Resolve issues where some CSS files were not properly packaged with previous release